 - You can import from archived modules even though you can't edit them, so long as you have editing teacher access to both modules.

-- Turnitin assignments must NEVER be copied from module to another as they become corrupted.
+- Turnitin assignments (or Moodle Assignments with Turnitin enabled) must NEVER be copied from module to another as they become corrupted.

 Importing an item from one module to another

 - In the destination (e.g., new) module, click on the Turn editing on button (top right of screen)

 - In the Administration block (on left of screen) click on Module administration > Import

 3. Enter the module name or code and click on the Search button to find the module you want to import objects from

 4. A list of modules that match the module name/code will appear.